orangespaceman/training-notes/php.md

 echo count($planets); // === 8
 ```

 #### Associative Arrays

-These are arrays with non-numeric indices
+These are arrays with non-numeric indexes

 ```
 $earth = array(